Chemistryeasy · Past Paper

 More from Chemistry

-- What is the hybridization of carbon in Diamond?
+- What is the density of CO2 relative to air?

-- What is the electronic definition of a reducing agent?
+- What is the oxidation state of Manganese in \(KMnO_4\)?

 - In the Kolbe's electrolysis of sodium acetate, which gas is evolved at the anode?